Top 8 Biotin Rich Foods

 Biotin, also known as vitamin B7, plays a pivotal role in converting food into energy, making it an essential nutrient for overall health.
 Particularly renowned for its benefits to hair, skin, and nails, biotin is integral to the production of keratin, the primary protein in hair.
-Incorporating biotin-rich foods into your diet is a natural and effective way to enhance the strength and appearance of your hair while supporting the health of hair follicles.

 Boosting biotin levels through diet is a natural way to support hair health.
 Excellent sources of biotin include: